These shirts are part of our new Le Temps Retrouvé collection, available here.

 Our Tokushima shirt.

-Sometimes we want to go all out with an outfit that we prepared as a plan of attack the day before, with the pattern and color combos that we are most proud of.
+Sometimes you just want to go all out with an outfit that you prepared like a plan of attack the night before, with the pattern and color combos you're most proud of.

-Sometimes you just want to keep it simple.
-Grab two pieces of clothing that you love, that will definitely go together, and leave home without any hassle.
-These are the times when basics are reassuring, but that doesn't mean our outfit has to be more boring on these days.
-You can feel beautiful and stylish in a simple outfit.
-By only wearing wardrobe classics, but whose materials have their effect.
+Sometimes, you just want to keep it simple.
+Grab two items of clothing that you love, that will definitely go together, and leave the house without a care in the world.
+These are the times when basics are reassuring, but that doesn't mean that your outfit has to be more boring on those days.
+You can still feel beautiful and stylish in a simple outfit.
+By only wearing wardrobe classics, but whose materials have their little effect.

-We chose this Japanese chambray for that: it exudes a simplicity and relaxation that makes the shirt reassuring and easy to wear.
-At the same time, when we approach it, its texture creates a little “wow effect” in us.
+We chose this Japanese chambray for that: it exudes a simplicity and casualness that makes the shirt reassuring and easy to wear.
+At the same time, when you get close to it, its texture creates a little “wow effect” in us.

 It reminds us why we love the work of Japanese weavers so much: rather than texture for the sake of texture, they always manage to create a certain poetry in the details.
 It's discreet.
-We don't feel like we're doing a ton wearing their fabrics, but when our eyes linger on them, we discover a whole richness.
+We don't feel like we're making a big deal out of it when we wear their fabrics, but when our eyes linger on them, we discover a whole wealth.

-A white speckling as irregular as it is charming.
+A white speckle as irregular as it is charming.

-Here, we first see the small threads which protrude irregularly, as if the fabric were damaged.
-And when we look closer, we see that the small streaks offer a very varied grain.
-These random reliefs give a lot of naturalness to its beauty, which exudes something almost artisanal.
+Here, we first see the small threads that protrude irregularly, as if the fabric were uneven.
+And when we look more closely, we see that the small streaks offer a very varied grain.
+These random reliefs give a lot of naturalness to its beauty, which gives off something almost artisanal.

 For us, this kind of detail makes all the difference between one chambray shirt and another.
-We still take our hats off to Maruwa, which has existed since 1934 and which still manages to find balance in its textures.
+We still take our hats off to Maruwa, which has been around since 1934 and still manages to find balance in its textures.

-If you want a shirt to be simple to wear, it must also be pleasant.
-Otherwise, it wouldn't be that reassuring.
-And that’s precisely what we liked about this fabric: its softness and suppleness.
-Many chambrays have a rather crisp hand, which is more similar to denim.
+If you want a shirt to be easy to wear, it also has to be comfortable.
+Otherwise, it wouldn't be as reassuring as all that.
+And that's exactly what we liked about this fabric: its softness and suppleness.
+Many chambrays have a rather crackly hand, which is closer to denim.
 This one is surprisingly supple, a real veil that rests on us when we wear it.

 Tokushima Shirt ID Card